Day 1:

 Flight from Santiago to Puerto Natales, the gateway to Torres del Paine National Park and the Chilean fjords.

-Transfer to hotel in Puerto Natales.
+Private transfer to hotel in Puerto Natales.

 Day 2: